moirf/communication-services-java-quickstarts/CallAutomation_SimpleIvr/readme.md

 3. Navigate to CallAutomation_SimpleIvr, look for the file at /src/main/java/com/communication/simpleivr/SimpleIvr.java and update below configurations.
 	- connectionString: Replace <resource_connection_string> with Azure Communication Service resource's connection string.
 	- applicationPhoneNumber : Replace <phone_number_acquired_as_prerequisite> with Azure Communication Service acquired phone number.
-	- callbackBaseUri : Replace <public_url_generated_by_ngrok> with URI of the deployed app service or ngrok url.
+	- baseUri : Replace <public_url_generated_by_ngrok> with URI of the deployed app service or ngrok url.
 	- phoneNumberToAddToCall : Replace <phone_number_to_add_to_call> with target phone number to add as participant.

 ### Create Webhook for Microsoft.Communication.IncomingCall event and Microsoft.Communication.RecordingFileStatusUpdated event